 Highland Orchards

-Fields are open Tuesday through Sunday with a $2 admission charge, plus fees, depending on the amount and type of apples you pick.
+Orchards are open Tuesday through Sunday with a $3 admission charge, plus fees, depending on the amount and type of apples you pick.
 Weekends often bring face painting, a corn maze, apple cannons, and food and drink vendors.
 When you visit, make sure to stop into the farm market for more local produce and fresh baked goods.

 Shady Brook Farm

-With wine concerts, a farm market, and some of the best Christmas lights in the area, there is always something happening at Shady Brook Farm.
+With wine concerts, a farm market, and a popular Christmas light show, Shady Brook Farm is year-round destination.
 In the fall, the historic farm in Yardley offers more than a dozen varieties of pick-your-own apples (plus pumpkins, corn, and sunflowers, depending on timing).

-During most of the apple picking season, Shady Brook hosts its Fall Fest.
-Visitors will find wagon rides, bonfires, a corn maze, and live music.
-Check out the farm market for produce, lots of fall foods, and seasonal flavored ice cream from Uncle Dave’s—it’s in high demand every year.
+During most of the picking season, Shady Brook hosts its Fall Fest.
+Visitors will find wagon rides, bonfires, a corn maze, and live music beginning on September 12, 2025.
+Don’t miss the seasonal flavored ice cream from Uncle Dave’s—it’s in high demand every year.

-The picking season starts in early September and lasts through the end of October each Wednesday through Sunday.
-Pick-your-own tickets are $5 online weekdays in September.
-When Fall Fest is running, admission is required (weekends beginning September 8th; then weekdays and weekends throughout October).
+The picking season has already begun and lasts through the end of October each Wednesday through Sunday.
+Pick-your-own tickets are $9.
+When Fall Fest is running, admission is required (weekends beginning September 12th; then weekdays and weekends throughout October).

 Johnson’s Corner Farm

-In Medford, New Jersey, Johnson’s Corner Farm welcomes guests to their orchard with 10 types of apples from September 9th through October 9th, so there is plenty of time to get in on the fun.
+In Medford, New Jersey, Johnson’s Corner Farm welcomes guests to their orchard with 10 types of apples from September 7 through October 12, 2025.
 Visitors can enjoy hayrides and watching the animals on the farm before shopping the extensive offerings in the farm market.

 Tabora Farm and Rustic Valley Orchard